adamliesko/retry/README.md

 Retry is a Go package which wraps a function and invokes it repeatedly, until it succeeds - not returning an error.
-Multiple retry-able options are provided, based on number of attempts, delay options between attempts, errors to retry on or ignore, post attempts callback etc. Usable for interaction with flake-y web services and similar unreliable sources of frustration.
+Multiple retry-able options are provided, based on number of attempts, delay options between attempts, errors to retry on or ignore, post attempts callback etc. Usable for interaction with flaky web services and similar unreliable sources of frustration.

 ## Installation